What is Collagen and How Can You Use It

 Collagen makes up 1/3 of the protein in your body.
 Think about collagen as the glue that holds these structures together in your body.

 It’s virtually found every where in your body and important for the structure of:

 Types of collagen and their sources

 There are about 28 different types of collagen.
 Each type of collagen has a varied sequence of amino acids and it’s sequence determines the function of the collagen in the body.
-There are 5 that make up the majority of the collagen and Types I, II, and III are the most popular ones in the supplements on the market.
+There are five that make up the majority of the collagen and Types I, II, and III are the most popular types found in the supplements on the market.